 ABOUT THE THOUSAND-MILER

-Hello!
 I’m Melanie Radzicki McManus, freelance travel writer, speaker and author of Thousand-Miler: Adventures Hiking the Ice Age Trail.
-I’m also The Thousand-Miler – someone who hikes a lot (+6,800 miles and counting) and wants to inspire and encourage everyone to give it a try.
+I’m also The Thousand-Miler.
+Someone who hikes a lot – 10,750+ miles (17,300 km) and counting – and who wants to inspire and encourage everyone to give it a try.

 Scores of studies show that being in the outdoors is wonderful for your mind and body in many different ways, from lifting your spirits to speeding healing post-surgery to making you more compassionate.
 I can attest all of that is true, which is why I’m on a mission to spread the gospel of the trail.